 Highbury Jitsu Club was founded in 2005 after 4 years at the Roundhouse we have now relocated to Sotheby Mews Day Centre.

-Most students at Highbury joined the club without martial arts experience, and come from a variety of different backgrounds.
+Many of our students joined Highbury Jitsu Club without martial arts experience and come from a variety of different backgrounds.
 There is a good mixture of male and female students, and a wide age range from fifteen to forty something.

 We are a not for profit and volunteer run club.

-Jitsu is derived from the feudal Japanese art of Jiu-Jitsu (also known as Ju Jutsu).
-It is a practical and modern self-defense based martial art, incorporating joint locks, strikes and throws to deal with almost any attack imaginable.
-With a heavy emphasis on using an opponent's size and momentum against them, Jitsu is suitable for anyone; irrespective of age, strength, weight or gender.
+Japanese Jiu Jitsu is derived from the feudal Japanese art of Jujutsu (also known as Jujitsu or Jiu-Jitsu).
+It is a practical and modern self-defense based martial art incorporating joint locks, strikes and throws to deal with almost any attack imaginable.
+With a heavy emphasis on using an opponent's size and momentum against them, Jiu-Jitsu is suitable for anyone; irrespective of age, strength, weight or gender.
 A history of our style can be found here.

 Jiu-Jitsu incorporates many types of techniques.
 Techniques are taught at the level appropriate to the grade of the student.

 As students become more experienced they can progress to a higher belts by attending a grading.
 Gradings are held every 3 months and Sensei will announce details of the next one and tell you when you are ready to take it.
-Each Grading is overseen by a Sandan, usually from outside the Region, to promote impartiality.
+Gradings are overseen by a Yondan (4th degree black belt) or higher, usually from outside the region, to promote impartiality.

 The general requirements for grading are: